Steve March-Tormé: Sports

 March-Tormé is a two-time gold medal winner in the Maccabiah Games in 1985 and 1989 in fast pitch softball.
-The Maccabiah Games are the Olympics for Jewish athletes worldwide.
+The Maccabiah Games are the largest sporting competition for Jewish athletes worldwide.
 The games are held every four years in Tel Aviv, Israel and are staggered against the global Olympic Games so they never fall on the same year.
 March-Tormé was the starting center-fielder on the 1985 team and was one of two starting pitchers in the 1989 games, in which he shut out Panama 13–0 in his first outing and bested Venezuela 6–4 in the other.
 The U.S.A. fast-pitch team won gold medals both years, beating Canada in both title games.

 In 2007, he participated in the New York Yankees baseball fantasy camp, Heroes in Pinstripes, in Jupiter, Florida, and won the MVP Award.
 He has been a member of the USTA since 2006 and in October 2014, played in the Men's 4.0, 18 and over National Championships in Tucson, Arizona, with his team from Appleton, Wisconsin.